As the new tax year rolls around, here are the major changes that may hit your pocket.

-Self-employed workers who make more than £6,205 a year need to pay class 2 national insurance contributions (NICs).
-These are a flat rate of £2.95 per week (£153.40 a year), regardless of how much you earn.
-If you earn less than this you can make voluntary contributions.
+Self-employed workers who make more than £6,365 a year need to pay class 2 national insurance contributions (NICs).
+These are a flat rate of £3 per week.

 This can be stacked with your personal allowance, so if you don’t have other income you’ll be able to earn £12,850 tax-free in this way.

-Once you have breached the allowance, basic rate taxpayers will pay 7.5 per cent tax on dividends and higher rate taxpayers will pay 32.5 per cent.
-Additional rate taxpayers will be charged 38.1 per cent tax on dividend income.
+Once you have breached the allowance, basic rate taxpayers will pay 7.5% tax on dividends and higher rate taxpayers will pay 32.5%.
+Additional rate taxpayers will be charged 38.1% tax on dividend income.